Home /

 2005

-As one who is a participating member of both ASTM's Committee B08 and SAE Committee B that issues and revised AMS specs, I'm fairly certain that there are no EN specs that use copper sulfate for a porosity test.
-This answer is also based on my hands-on experience, both plating and testing, with EN for over 25 years.
-Copper sulfate works well for passivated stainless where you're testing a large open surface area where a color change (steel gray to red copper) is readily apparent.
+As one who is a participating member of both ASTM's Committee B08 and SAE Committee B that issues and revised AMS specs, I'm fairly certain that there are no EN specs that use copper sulphate for a porosity test.
+This answer is also based on my hands-on experience, both plating and testing, with EN for over 25 years. copper sulphate works well for passivated stainless where you're testing a large open surface area where a color change (steel gray to red copper) is readily apparent.
 Using it for microporosity in EN would be difficult to ascertain the color change due to the tendency of pits in EN to be very, very small.
 That's why a ferroxyl test where the color change to blue is pronounced is the universal porosity test for EN.
 In addition, you could try salt spraying the plated part as this to is nothing but a porosity test when used for nickel as chloride has ZERO attack on EN.
-Lastly, as the copper sulfate solution is acidulated to keep it active, the parts you test should be cleaned with a mildly alkaline solution such as Baking Soda dissolved in water.
+Lastly, as the copper sulphate solution is acidulated to keep it active, the parts you test should be cleaned with a mildly alkaline solution such as baking soda [in bulk on eBay or Amazon [affil links] dissolved in water.

 milt stevenson jr.